FotoForensics provides budding researchers and professional investigators access to cutting-edge tools for digital photo forensics.

-Although FotoForensics can only be accessed from the Internet, uploads support URLs to TOR (.onion) contents.
+Uploads to FotoForensics can only be accessed from the Internet.
+However, uploaded URLs for Tor (.onion) sites are permitted.

 You can submit a picture from your computer or provide a URL to an online picture.

-The picture must be a JPEG or PNG.
+The picture must be a JPEG, PNG, or WebP.